konsumer/cordova-starter/README.md

 ### Template System

 Since info in package.json is used in XML directly, make sure to not use any XML entites.
+Also, don't use any of the other formats for author, etc, as it's a bit fussy.

 ## Building